-Hold it!
-This is not some egghead article on the eyeball and how it works.
+Here of the egghead article on the egghead article on the egghead article on the eyeball and how it works.
 Nor is it an existential conversation on aspects of situational awareness (SA).
 I wrote this for you and me, the everyday pilot/crewdog looking for some quick info, so sit back for a few minutes.